The Local Area Unemployment Statistics (LAUS) program provides

 Small Labor Market Areas

-Labor market areas (LMAs) are the basic substate geographic areas used
+Labor market areas (LMAs) are an exhaustive level of substate geography published

-for LAUS estimation.
-The metropolitan and micropolitan areas defined by OMB
+by the LAUS program.
+The metropolitan and micropolitan areas delineated by OMB

-are designated as "major" LMAs for the LAUS program.
-The balance of the Nation is
+are "major" LMAs for LAUS purposes.
+The balance of the U.S. is grouped into

 Broadly, a LMA is an economically integrated geographic area